MrGreenSmile/gif_maker3.0/README.md

 0. Prepare images.
 1. Set attributes.
 2. Press 'Open Images' to choose file.
 List will appear below blank area.
+(List start with "-", but do not modify it.)
 3. Reorder images list.
 4. Press '여!' to finish process.